IBM-Cloud/docs/services/reqnsi.md

 	cf bind-service myapp user-provided_service_instance
 	```

-## Using services in another region
+## Using services in another service
 {: #s2s_binding}

 Service access authorization provides a way for one service to access another service